Mathics3/Mathics3-development-guide/docs/extending/developing-code/extending/documentation-markup.rst

 When a new builtin is added, it is expected to follow the following guidelines regarding the format of the docstrings and ``summary_text`` attribute, which are used for building the documentation.
 Some of these guidelines are reinforced by the CI.

 ``summary_text`` is used in the online documentation as a brief description of what the symbol represents.
 For builtins representing the head of expressions, ``summary_text``, starts with an active verb with the word in lowercase, e.g. "retrieve" as opposed to "Retrieve".
 If you look at the section that the summary appears it is nice to use the same verb for similar kinds of things.
-For example we may "list" builtins that end with "List" (``EdgeList``, ``VertexList``) but, "find" builtins with "Index" at the end of the name ``EdgeIndex``, ``VertexIndex``.
+For example, we may "list" builtins that end with "List" (``EdgeList``, ``VertexList``) but, "find" builtins with "Index" at the end of the name ``EdgeIndex``, ``VertexIndex``.
 For variables, and options, do _not_ start with an active verb.

 Docstrings contain information about the content of the documentation entry.
 They must consist on the following parts: